-- The tractor model plate is located on the right frame rail behind the right front tire. - The engine model/serial number plate and engine information plate are located on the right side of the engine above and aside the injection pump (below the air cleaner). - The transmission serial plate is located on right brake drum cover behind the right rear wheel. - The ROPS information plate is located on the left vertical leg of the ROPS.
+- The tractor model plate is located on the right frame rail behind the right front tire. - The engine model, type, and code information is located on a plate affixed to the top of the valve cover, beneath the air cleaner/muffler mounting bracket. - The transmission serial plate is located on the rear of the transmission, below the PTO shaft. - The ROPS information plate is located on a vertical leg of the ROPS.